 After registering for Neil’s webinar, I received a direct link to watch it on YouTube Live.
 This is where things could be better.
 By sending attendees straight to YouTube, Neil lost control over the viewing environment.
 Attendees were exposed to YouTube ads and suggested videos, which can distract viewers and reduce engagement.

 A better approach?
-Send your attendees to a custom landing page with the YouTube Live video embedded.
+Send your attendees to a branded landing page with the YouTube Live video embedded.
 This way, you:

 After the live webinar, you can even turn this page into evergreen content by embedding the recorded version and adding a CTA to capture more leads.